pivotal-cf/docs-event-alerts/installing.html.md

 ##<a id="plugin"></a> Install the PCF Event Alerts Plugin

 You must install the PCF Event Alerts Plugin in order to configure notifications.
-This cf CLI plugin is used to subscribe to topics published by a variety of publishers, such as Healthwatch.
+You can use this cf CLI plugin to subscribe to topics published by a variety of publishers, such as [PCF Healthwatch(http://docs.pivotal.io/pcf-healthwatch/1-2/index.html).

 ###<a id='installing'></a> Install the Plugin